 When you look at the demographics on each platform, it’s easy to see that audiences on different networks like to see different types of content.

 Different content formats also perform better or worse on each platform.
-So with that in mind, you should tailor your content to each social channel.
+So you should tailor your content to each social channel.

 Let’s look at what works best for each platform: